celsiusnarhwal/snowflake/README.md

 snowflake
 ```

-When running Snowflake via `uv`, a `.env` file in the current working directory may be used in lieu
+When running Snowflake this way`, a `.env` file in the current working directory may be used in lieu
 of setting environment variables in the shell.

 ## Usage